the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 ## Testing in React

-Testing source code is an essential part of programming, and should be seen as a mandatory exercise for serious developers.
+Testing source code is an essential part of programming and should be seen as a mandatory exercise for serious developers.
 The goal is to verify our source code's quality and functionality before using it in production.
 The [testing pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) will serve as our guide.

 The testing pyramid includes end-to-end tests, integration tests, and unit tests.
 Unit tests are for small, isolated blocks of code, such as a single function or component.
 Integration tests help us figure out how well these blocks of code work together.
 An end-to-end test simulates a real-life scenario, like a user logging into a web application.
 Unit tests are quick and easy to write and maintain; end-to-end tests are the opposite.

 Many unit tests are required to cover all the functions and components in a working application, after which several integration tests make sure that the most important units work together.
-Finally, a few end-to-end tests to simulate critical user scenario.
+Finally, a few end-to-end tests to simulate critical user scenarios.
 In this learning experience, we will cover **unit and integration tests**, in addition to a useful component-specific testing technique called **snapshot tests**. **E2E tests** will be part of the exercise.

 ![](images/testing-pyramid.png)